Return to First Part of Chapter

 Nothing in subsection (1) overrides the provisions of any Act expressly limiting the extent to or purposes for which any oral testimony, documents or things may be admitted or used in evidence in any proceeding.

-"Privilege" is explained briefly in section 2(j) above and when applicable it is a generally a simple exclusionary rule.
+"Privilege" is explained briefly in section 2(j) above, and when applicable it is generally a simple exclusionary rule.
 However statutory rules barring or limiting the admissibility and use of certain evidence in the many tribunals out there can be numerous (as found in the Ontario Evidence Act and numerous other isolated statutes).
 Therefore I will not attempt to discuss them all here but when I post a Legal Guide on any specific tribunal I will try to include all such relevant provisions in an organized fashion.

 As an example of the conflict between statutory inadmissibility rules and s.15(2)(3) SPPA, the discussion of "Business Records" (following) may be enlightening.